 1. Contribution limits

-As of January 1, 2019, if you have reached the age of majority, you can contribute up to the maximum annual amount of $6,000.
+As of January 1, 2022, if you have reached the age of majority, you can contribute up to the maximum annual amount of $6,000.
 Any unused contribution amount can be carried forward to future years.
+If you have never contributed to a TFSA before and were at least 18 years old in 2009, your accumulated contribution room is $81,500 in 2022.

 2. Tax free